apache/spark/docs/timezone.rst

 represented as an instance of a subclass of datetime.tzinfo.
 When this attribute is set and describes an offset, a datetime object is aware.
 Otherwise, it’s naive.

-You can use timezone.is_aware() and timezone.is_naive() to determine whether datetimes are aware or naive.
+You can use timezone.is_localized() and timezone.is_naive() to determine whether datetimes are aware or naive.

 Because Airflow uses time-zone-aware datetime objects.
 If your code creates datetime objects they need to be aware too.